openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

         }
     }

-    // To refresh the page in changeCallback, correctly set this.changeCallback.bind(this) in changeCallback.
+    // To refresh the page in changeCallback, correctly bind (this) to the changeCallback. local_object.on("change", this.changeCallback.bind(this));
    ```

 5. Modify object attributes.
 The object attributes support basic data types (such as number, Boolean, and string) and complex data types (array and nested basic types).